riungemaina/savannah/README.md

-This project was created as an interview assesment for [Savannah Informatics](http://savannahinformatics.com/).
+This project was created as an interview assessment for [Savannah Informatics](http://savannahinformatics.com/).

 ## Documentation